Washington State University: Colleges

 In addition, WSU has an all-university honors college, a graduate school, an online global campus, and an accredited intensive English program for non-native speakers (the Intensive American Language Center).

 Board of regents

 Washington State University is chartered by the State of Washington.
 A board of regents governs the university and provides direction to the president.
 There are ten regents appointed by the governor, nine of whom serve six-year terms.
 The tenth is a student regent appointed on an annual basis.
+A bill adding an eleventh regent, who would be a full-time or emeritus faculty member, stalled in the Washington legislature in 2018.